Best Sakura Cherry Blossom Viewing Spots

 Sesson Sakura

-Sesson, Nishida-machi Ota, Koriyama City, Fukushima
+Address: Sesson, Nishida-machi Ota, Koriyama, Fukushima Prefecture

 Sasahara River Senbon Sakura